WordPress Migration Without Losing SEO Rankings: Complete Guide

 wp search-replace 'https://old-domain.com' 'https://new-domain.com'

 Warning: If you are migrating to the same domain name (just a new server), skip the search-replace step entirely.
 Only run it when the domain URL itself has changed.
-Running this command unnecessarily can corrupt your database.
+Running this command unnecessarily can corrupt your database by making unintended replacements.

 Step 6: Set Up 301 Redirects If URL Format Has Changed

 If the URL structure has changed, for example moving from /post-name/ to /blog/post-name/, create 301 redirects from every old URL to every new URL.
-A 301 redirect tells search engines permanently moved and passes most of the ranking signal to the new address.
+A 301 redirect tells search engines the page has permanently moved and passes most of the ranking signal to the new address.
+This is the most important SEO protection you can add during a migration.

 In Apache, add redirects to the .htaccess file: